Caper: History

 The berries (abiyyonot) were eaten, as appears from their liability to tithes and the restrictions of the 'Orlah.
 They are carefully distinguished in the Mishnah and the Talmud from the caper leaves, alin, shoots, temarot, and the caper buds, capperisin (note the similarity "caper"isin to "caper"); all of which were eaten as seen from the blessing requirement, and declared to be the fruit of the ẓelaf or caper plant.

 The "capperisin" mentioned in the Talmud are actually referring to a shell that protected the "abiyyonot" as it grew.

-Talmud Bavli discusses the eating of caper sepals versus caper berries, both inside the land of Israel, outside the land of Israel, and in Syria.
+Talmud Bavli discusses the eating of caper sepals versus caper berries, both in Israel and in Syria.

-Capers are mentioned as a spice in the Roman cookbook, Apicius.
+Capers are mentioned as a spice in the Roman cookbook Apicius.

-Alternatives

-Nasturtium, marigold, and Cassia buds have sometimes been used as a substitute.